 If the modified terms are substantially different, the rights to cash flows from the original asset expire and the Entity derecognises the original financial asset and recognises a new asset at its fair value.
-The date of renegotiation is considered to be the date of initial recognition for subsequent impairment calculation purposes, including determining whether a SICR has occurred.
+The date of renegotiation is considered to be the date of initial recognition for subsequent impairment calculation purposes, including determining whether a significant increase in credit risk (SICR) has occurred.

 The Entity also assesses whether the new loan or debt instrument meets the SPPI criterion.
 Any difference between the carrying amount of the original asset derecognised and fair value of the new substantially modified asset is recognised in profit or loss, unless the substance of the difference is attributed to a capital transaction with owners.